Pomax/are-we-flying/docs/index.md

 }
 ```

 What we've done here is created a conditional bit of CSS for `#map .waypoint-div .waypoint-marker` that will only kick in when `#show-labels:not(:checked)` is true _anywhere on the page_.
-This kind of CSS only works in browsers that support `:has`, but as of 2024 that's "all of them" so that's handy, because now we don't need to set any classes on the JS side: this immediately works:
+This kind of CSS only works in browsers that support `:has`, but as of 2024 that's "all of them" so that's handy: no classes that need to be set, and no JavaScript needed.

 ![Hiding our waypoint labels](./images/waypoints/hide-labels.png)

-In fact, let's take that one step further:
+In fact, let's take that one step further by also adding an option that lets us scale our markers down:

 ```html
     <div id="map-controls">